-In our efforts to celebrate the vocation of motherhood, it is also important to remember that Mother's Day can be a difficult holiday for many people: couples struggling with infertility; parents who have lost a child; those who have lost their own mothers; couples longing to welcome a child through adoption; and women and men who have been wounded by participating in abortion.
+In our efforts to celebrate the vocation of motherhood, it is also important to remember that Mother's Day can be a difficult holiday for many people: married couples struggling with infertility; parents who have lost a child; those who have lost their own mothers; couples longing to welcome a child through adoption; and women and men who are suffering because of their participation in abortion.
 The included homily notes provide considerations for honoring mothers while showing sensitivity and compassion to all who find this holiday particularly challenging.

-A sample timeline, announcements, activity, and more are provided to help you observe Mother's Day.
-You are encouraged to adapt the following resources as needed to fit the needs of your specific parish, school, or ministry.
-Free downloads and additional electronic resources can be found at respectlifeprogram.org/may.
+Simple steps, a sample timeline, announcements, homily notes and an activity are provided to help you highlight the gift of human life in your celebration of Mother's Day.
+You are encouraged to adapt the following resources to fit the circumstances of your specific parish, school, or ministry.
+The resources referenced in this action guide can be found at respectlife.org/action-guides, unless otherwise noted.